ArcaneEngineer/ECS-tutorials/part6.md

 If you run the code now, you should see some errors, as there are some small bumps to address: Because we removed all named `transforms`, `turrets`, `trackLefts` etc., we now have broken references to these in our systems functions.
 You can solve this in one of two ways:

-(1) Change the references to pull these arrays off the `ECS` itself (where they were stored on population and initialisation).
+***EITHER*** (1) Change the references to pull these arrays off the `ECS` itself (where they were stored on population and initialisation).
 This adds some overhead lines to system functions, but it means we don't need to store multiple references to the same array.
 For example:

 ```
 function updateMotionFromTracks(e)